 Are Narcotics Anonymous Meetings Really Right for Me?

-Many people are afraid to go to these meetings because they seem intimidating and too in-depth.
-However, Narcotics Anonymous has helped millions of people over the years, meaning there’s a good chance it’s the perfect program for you.
+Many people are afraid to attend these meetings because they seem intimidating and overly in-depth.
+However, Narcotics Anonymous has helped millions of people over the years, meaning there’s a good chance it’s the perfect program for you, too.

 Can You Commit to a 12-Step Program?

-One of the most notable features of Narcotics Anonymous are the 12 steps.
-These are a set of principles that are used to guide you on your recovery.
+One of the most notable features of Narcotics Anonymous is the 12 steps.
+These are a set of principles that help to guide you on your recovery.

-While these steps might seem cumbersome, they are extremely effective in helping addicts overcome their issues.
-However, if a 12 step program isn’t for you, then it might be time to look into different treatment options.
+While these steps might seem overwhelming, they are extremely effective in helping individuals overcome their addiction.
+However, if a 12-step program isn’t for you, then it might be time to look into different treatment options.

 Can You Accept Help From a Higher Power?

-Therefore, while you might not believe in God, you can still to Narcotics Anonymous without fear.
+Therefore, while you might not believe in God, you can still attend Narcotics Anonymous without fear.

 Do You Want Support From Fellow Addicts?